Sharky90/100-days-of-code/r1-log.md

 After thorough research I decided "pythonanywhere" to be my deployment option.
 I have also installed Git and made a github account, learned some basics repositories, branching.
 Still so many topics to learn...
 Need to stay positive and crazy... 😆
 #100DaysOfCode

+// Day 74 December 18.Wednesday //

+Wow what a brutal day... spent 6 hr straight on deploying Django sample project via 'pythonanywhere'... ran into some problem regarding debuging and pip.
+All in all I managed to solve the issues and deployed but still more stuff to do...
+It was awesome !
+#100DaysOfCode